Braundo/kubernetes-guide/docs/core-concepts/namespaces.md

 - `default`: The space where objects are placed if no other Namespace is specified.
 - `kube-system`: For objects created by the Kubernetes system.
 - `kube-public`: Usually reserved for resources that should be visible and readable publicly throughout the whole cluster.
-- `kube-node-lease`: For lease objects associated with nodes which help the Kubelet in determining node health.
+- `kube-node-lease`: For lease objects associated with Nodes which help the Kubelet in determining Node health.

 To view all the Namespaces in your cluster and verify their status, you can use the `kubectl get Namespaces` command.
 This command lists all Namespaces, providing a quick overview of the operational scope within your cluster: